electricimp/UBloxM8N/README.md

 ## UbxMsgParser ##

 Parser for UBX binary messages.
 For information about UBX message  see [Reciever Description Including Protocol Specification document](https://www.u-blox.com/sites/default/files/products/documents/u-blox8-M8_ReceiverDescrProtSpec_%28UBX-13003221%29_Public.pdf).
-This parser is a table, so it can be easily expanded.
+This parser is a table, so command parsing functions can be added and customized.
 A small number of messages have been selected as a base.
+These commands are detailed in the *Class Methods* section below.
+No initialization is needed to use the parser's functions.

-No initialization is needed.
-All slots in this table are the UBX the 2 byte message class and ID, and values are a function that takes the UBX message payload and returns the parsed payload.
-Parsed payloads are all tables, with the exception of ACK-ACK and ACK-NAK, which return the 2 byte message class and ID for the message being acknowleged. **Note:** Squirrel only supports signed 32 bit integers.
+All slots in this table are 2 byte integers, the UBX message class and id.
+The values for each slot are the parsing function.
+Each parsing function takes the UBX message payload and returns a table.
+The parsed tables will always contain an *error* and a *payload* slot.
+If no error was encountered when parsing the payload additional parameters will be included in the table.
+Users should always check the error parameter before accessing the other table slots.

+**Note:** Squirrel only supports signed 32 bit integers.
 If the paylaod conatins a 32 bit unsigned integer the parsed table will contain a 4 byte blob with the payload values.
 These values are in the same order as received by the M8N (little endian).

 **To add this library to your project, add** `#require "UbxMsgParser.lib.nut:1.0.0"` **to the top of your code.**

 ### Class Methods ###

-#### 0x0107 (*payload*) ####
+#### 0x0107(*payload*) ####

 Parses `0x0107` (NAV_PVT) UBX message payload.